setinski/Sieving-For-Codes/README.md

 ## Project's dependencies

 Both the asymptotic analysis and the heuristic validation experiments require Python 3.
 In addition to that, the heuristics validation experiments require a CPU that supports Advanced Vector Extensions (AVX).

+## Asymptotic plots

+All asymptotic plots can be reproduced by running SievingISD_asymptotic_optimization.ipynb script.

-## Build the siveisd library (for Linux distributions)
+## Build the sieveisd library (for Linux distributions)

-To build the siveisd library for n
+To build the sieveisd library for n
 <pre translate="no" dir="ltr" is-upgraded="">make sieveisdlib LENGTH=$n
 </pre>
 where n is the code length.
 If no parameters are provided, n = 256.